KenKundert/nestedtext/doc/techniques.rst

 Key Presentation
 ================

 When generating a *NestedText* document, it is sometimes desirable to transform the keys upon output.
 Generally one transforms the keys in order to change the presentation of the key, not the meaning.
-For example, you may want change its case, rearrange it (ex: swap first and last names), translate it, etc.  These are done by passing a function to the *map_keys* argument.
+For example, you may want change its case, rearrange it (ex: swap first and last names), translate it, etc.  These are done by passing a function to the *format_key* argument.
 This function takes two arguments: the key after it has been rendered to a string and the tuple of parent keys.
 It is expected to return the transformed string.
 For example, lets print the address book again, this time with names printed with the last name first.

 .. code-block:: python